HC imposes Rs 50 lakh penalty on WB govt for failing to transfer corruption probe to CBI | Law-Order

 - India

+The court, while imposing the penalty, said that the amount should be submitted to the registrar general of the high court within two weeks.

-It also gave three days to hand over the documents to the central agencies, after which they will have to start the investigation process.
+It also gave three days to hand over the documents to the central agencies, after which they will have to start the investigation process forthwith.

+The CID has been investigating the case for three years and arrested five people.
+However, it could not be found where the deposited money had gone.

+Upset with the CID investigation, the court transferred the case to the CBI and ED.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)